 “The best way to experience this festival is to stick around and see whatever is next without knowing anything about it,” he said.
 “Just let yourself be surprised.”

-Even Brand has little clue how each show will go until days before its first performance when it runs a tech rehearsal.
+Even Brand has little clue how each show will go until tech rehearsals, days before the first performances.
 So how does the team decide which shows make the lineup?

 When artists pitch a show, they “just have to sell us on the idea,” Brand said.
 “We have criteria: Does it blur genre lines?
 Is it a unique story that hasn’t been told anywhere else in town?
 Is it a brand-new work?
 And how excited are you about it?
 One of the things we like to say is we’re not looking for the best of the best.
 We’re looking for the most passionate of the passionate.”

 Some shows might require elaborate staging and lighting, and others might consist of just a person on stage, but the ardent creativity of the performers makes each show unique and compelling.
 The results are often unrefined but full of potential, which is partly the inspiration behind the festival’s name, along with Oklahoma’s oil history.
 “There’s value in all of it,” Brand said.
 “We’ve got a lot of people playing around with ideas that are a little bit different than your traditional theater.”

 One local performance, The CatMaster Cycle, comprises three absurdist shorts about cats and sentience.
 Another local one, titled Be Kind, Rewind, is a 1992-themed magic show.
 Out-of-town productions include God’s Work, a hip-hop dance piece by twin brothers from North Carolina.

 Several shows take advantage of the small-scale nature of fringe theater by getting close to audience members in the front row or using audience participation.
 Oklahoma actor Rebecca McCauley’s Play On Seance asks viewers to help mediums connect to the spiritual world.